G-Radhika/PersonalPhotographer/README.md

 # What does the service do?
 It's a simple camera service that takes  `TakePicture` voice commands from the Api.ai  and takes a picture

+#How to Run the service
+npm install
+nodejs index.js or npm start